 - Mix your dry ingredients: flour, baking powder and salt

-- Whisk together your wet ingredients: egg, sugar, vanilla, oil and sour cream
+- Whisk together your wet ingredients: egg, sugar, vanilla, oil, sour cream and milk

 - Combine wet and dry ingredients